-There is growing acceptance of the need "to have more active learning environments that prepare students for lifelong learning" [4].
-The Association of College & Research Libraries advocates the importance of placing Information Literacy at the very core of academic provision [1].
+Breivik (1997) states "there is growing acceptance of the need to have more active learning environments that prepare students for lifelong learning."
+The Association of College & Research Libraries (ACRL, 1989) advocates the importance of placing Information Literacy at the very core of academic provision.
 In doing so, there are a number of possibilities revealed, including: